clojusc/ltest/README.md

 *A custom test runner for clojure.test with detailed, coloured output and summaries*

+The Clojure ltest test runner was inspired by the [LFE ltest runner]().

 ## Usage

 ### Running Multiple Tests

-Collections of tests may be run with the `(ltest/run-tests)` function:
+Collections of tests may be run with the `(ltest/run-tests)` function.
+The following example passing just one test namespace, but any number may be passed as additional arguments:

 ```clj
 (ltest/run-tests 'ltest.group1.samples.sample2)